mart1d4/chat-app/README.md

 -   [x] Editing an image data using `enter` to submit the form doesn't always work
 -   [x] `UserCard` and `UserProfile` banner's `foreignObject` acting very weirdly when rendering with another foreignObject in the background
 -   [x] Requesting a friend adds the user twice to the friends list (only way to fix is to refresh the page)
--   [ ] Clicking on an image to preview it sometimes takes a while to load and messes up the layout
+-   [x] Clicking on an image to preview it sometimes takes a while to load and messes up the layout
--   [ ] Textarea still needs improvements; e.g. pasting text while having text selected doesn't always work as expected
+-   [x] Textarea still needs improvements; e.g. pasting text while having text selected doesn't always work as expected
 -   [x] Textarea content doesn't get cleared when sending a message
 -   [x] Clicking an element that rerenders in a `FixedLayer` component closes the layer
 -   [ ] Deleting a large message doesn't make the one below large if it needs to be

-Please report any issues or bugs on the [GitHub Issue Tracker](https://github.com/mart1d4/chat-app/issues).
+Please report any issues or bugs on the [GitHub Issue Tracker](https://github.com/mart1d4/spark/issues).
+Bear in mind that I'm doing this project alone and am not working on it full-time.

 ## Technologies Used

 -   Next.js
 -   React
--   MongoDB
+-   MongoDB (main branch)
--   Prisma
+-   Prisma (main branch)
+-   MySQL (sql branch)
+-   Kysely (sql branch)
 -   Pusher
 -   Zustand